hmahal/learn-haskell/notes/more_functions.md

 Often, we use `otherwise` as the last guard. `otherwise` is defined as always being true and catches everything that falls to it.
 We can combine patterns and guards by omitting `otherwise` and letting the evaluation 'fall' to the next pattern.

-In pseudocode, it looks something like:
+In pseudo-code, it looks something like:

 ```haskell
 functionName :: (Type a) => a -> ReturnType